-What is an Access to HE Diploma?
+What is an Access to Higher Education (HE) Diploma?

-An Access to HE Diploma is for people who have been out of education for some time, especially those who left school with too few qualifications to be able to go straight to university.
-Access to HE courses provide a good foundation in the knowledge and skills required for studying at university level, so that students are confident and well prepared when they go on to higher education after the Access to HE course.
+Access to HE Diploma courses – often simply known as ‘Access courses’ – are specially designed for people who have been out of education for some time, especially those without the qualifications necessary to gain direct entry to HE.
+Access courses provide a good foundation in the knowledge and skills required for studying at HE level.

-How do I apply?
+How do I apply for an Access course?

 Once you’ve found a course you’re interested in, simply contact the college offering the programme and explain what you need to do next.
 You will have to complete a form and you may be invited in to the college to discuss your aims and whether an Access course is the most suitable route for you.